Membrane Filtration Sampling Blog

 | |

-How Standard Plate Count Affects Raw Milk Quality
+Standard Plate Count of Milk: Effects on Quality

 Standard Plate Count (SPC) directly impacts the quality of raw milk.
-The quality of the raw milk supply begins on the farm and ends when the product is consumed by consumers.
+The quality of the raw milk supply begins on the dairy farm and ends when the product is consumed by consumers.
 Maintaining the highest quality throughout this chain requires close monitoring and numerous regulations and quality standards for Grade “A” raw milk.
-SPC measures the…
+SPC measures…